Woman who grows her own medical cannabis calls for legal reform

 She is further proposing a project dubbed ‘Carly’s Law’ that would enable other people who have medical evidence of their condition to grow their own cannabis.
 As an alternative to the prices charged on private prescriptions, and illegal deals on street corners, it seems like a logical new path.

 If you're new to the world of CBD and have questions that weren't resolved here, our experienced team are always on hand to field any questions.
-Reach out to us on our contact page here.
+Reach out to us on our CBD contact page.
+We want you to feel confident when you buy Vitality CBD.